Žabljak

-Žabljak (Cyrillic: Жабљак, /sh/) is a small town in Montenegro in the northern region.
+Žabljak (Cyrillic: Жабљак, /sh/) is a small town in the northern region of Montenegro.
 It has a population of 1,723.

 Žabljak is the seat of Žabljak Municipality (2011 population: 3,569).
 The town is in the centre of the Durmitor mountain region and with an altitude of 1,456 metres, it is the highest situated Balkan town.

 History

 The first Slavic name of the place was Varezina voda (Варезина вода) possibly because of the strong source of drinkable water nearby, making a settlement possible.
 Later, the town was renamed Hanovi because it was where caravans rested.
 The modern name dates from 1870, when in a single day the building of a school, church and captain's home began.
 However, almost all the original buildings were destroyed during the Balkan Wars.
 All that has remained is the old church of Sv.
 Preobraženje (Holy Transfiguration), built in 1862 as a monument to a Montenegrin victory in the battle against the Ottoman Empire.
 After Žabljak was established as a town, stores and cafés were opened.
 As such, in the 1880s Žabljak became a market town, leading it to become the administrative center of the region.